CTAGE: Curvature-Based Topology-Aware Graph Embedding for Learning Molecular Representations: Methodology

-\paragraph{Negative Curvature Transformation.} Due to the inevitable presence of negative curvature values in the computation, the excessive incorporation of negative curvature as an additional signal in the network can potentially impede the performance of \emph{Curvature Encoding} and feature embedding.
-To address this issue, we devise a negative curvature transformation function that maps the curvature values into a non-negative range,\cref{Eq:14}.
-Given the various methods available for negative curvature transformation, we have conducted an ablation experiment, in \cref{tab:02}, to showcase the results.
+When dealing with tasks such as molecular oscillation, it is often necessary to enhance the model's recognition accuracy through subtle changes in chemical bonds.
+Then \cref{3D_forman} is more suitable for addressing such issues.
+In this work, we adopted the approach presented in \cref{easy_forman} because the distance interval between atoms is approximately [1.2Å, 1.6Å], allowing different edge weights to be considered equivalent.

-In the following chapters, we will reveal the significant potential of the Curvature-based Transformer in predicting molecular properties.
+\paragraph{Negative Curvature Transformation} Due to the inevitable presence of negative curvature values in the computation, incorporating negative curvature excessively as an additional signal in the network might potentially affect the performance of \emph{Curvature Encoding} and feature embedding.
+To address this, we designed multiple mapping functions to project the curvature onto a non-negative space.
+The mapping function that yields the best performance is as follows: